 Delia holds a PhD. in political science from Stanford University and has taught public policy and international development at MIT and The University of Chicago.
 During 2001-2, she was a Senior Development Adviser at the United States Treasury Department, where she was a Council on Foreign Relations International Affairs Fellow.
 Most recently, Delia was the Head of Policy and Research Insight at BBC Media Action, the BBC’s International development charity, where she was in charge of commissioning, editing and disseminating policy and research outputs.

-Delia’s personal essays and reporting have appeared in a variety of major international media outlets including The New York Times, The Financial Times, The Washington Post and The BBC World Service.
+A seasoned journalist, Delia’s reporting and commentaries have appeared in outlets including The New York Times, The Financial Times, The Washington Post and The BBC World Service.
 Her popular personal blog, RealDelia, explores the journey of adulthood, and she is a regular contributor to two websites exploring women’s fulfilment as they age: Better After 50 and Sixty and Me.

 Delia is a wonderful and warm coach – she worked to understand my writing, content and audience, before then creating a personalized programme of practical actions to enable me to move forward with my writing.
 Providing some brilliant practical exercises that I could apply to my writing going forward.
 Katie – Social Impact Professional